Ostrobothnia (historical province): History

 A coastal area of Ostrobothnia featuring in Olaus Magnus' 1539 map, Carta marina.

 During the late stages of the war, the Swedish crown stationed regular troops in the province to help defend the population.
 This was in marked contrast to the earlier practice of making the province responsible for its own defence.
 After the war, the Ostrobothnians revolted against the troops' continued presence, leading to the Cudgel War, the last peasant uprising in Finnish history.
 The peasants suffered devastating losses and the province was no longer a semi-independent, unregulated frontier.

 Katarina Asplund (1690–1758), a Finnish pietist, was a leading figure within the pietism movement in Ostrobothnia, and was often in conflict with the authorities on charges of blasphemy.

 The first towns in Ostrobothnia were established in the 17th century, obtaining prominence through the import of pine tar, which was essential for the maintenance of the wooden ships of the period.
-During the Great Northern War the province was occupied from 1714–1721 by Russian troops, along with the rest of Finland.
+During the Great Northern War the province was occupied from 1714 to 1721 by Russian troops, along with the rest of Finland.
 In Ostrobothnia the troops engaged in the creation of a wide strip of no-man's land between occupied Finland and Sweden proper.
 Northern Ostrobothnia suffered most heavily, losing a fourth of its population due to the ravages of war.

 In 1809 all of Finland, including Ostrobothnia, was separated from Sweden, though the regions of Norrbotten and Västerbotten remained on the Swedish side.